-Usually a title is enough to suffice.
-People understand when they hear my sister say “I’m a nurse,” my wife say “I’m an archivist,” or my brother say “I cut up dead people.”
+Usually, a title is enough to suffice.
+People understand when they hear my sister say “I’m a nurse,” my wife says “I’m an archivist,” or my brother says “I cut up dead people.”

-Okay, maybe not that last one so much, but only because my brother’s work as an organ and tissue donation collection specialist.
+Okay, maybe not that last one so much, but only because my brother works as an organ and tissue donation collection specialist.
 This evidently has left him with a somewhat black sense of humor.
 After a decidedly uncomfortable silence and an eye-roll from any member of his family in earshot, a few words of explanation are all that’s needed to clear it up.

 While my brother’s shocking explanation of his work leaves people dumbstruck, my own job-title-based answer, “I’m a User Experience Designer,” often has the same effect, though for entirely different reasons.